-- A sealant (optional)
+- A sealer (optional)

 - Paint stripper (only if the spray paint was sealed)

-1. Cover The Work Area
+1. Cover the Work Area

-You should also remove nearby objects and open all windows and doors for proper ventilation.
+Remove nearby objects and open all windows and doors for proper ventilation.
 If you are using oil-based paint, it’s recommended to work outdoors.

-2. Find The Type of Finish
+2. Find the Existing Finish Type

 - If the water changes color, the spray paint used is oil-based.
 You need to prime it.